PADL/FlutterSwiftOCA/README.md

 * Channel is `com.padl.SwiftOCA/method`
 * Method syntax is `<hex-ono>/<dotted-method-id>` (with no leading 0x)
 * Arguments are `List<Uint8List>` where each item is an encoded parameter to be passed to the OCA device
-* Return value is an encoded Ocp1Response
+* Return value is [UInt8].
+The response parameter count is not returned.

+This will mostly be useful for testing, unless you wish to build your own OCP.1 serializers in Dart.

 Event channel
 -------------